 Giancarlo Cravotto is a researcher in the Department of Drug Science and Technology at the University of Turin.
 His research activity is documented in more than 300 peer-reviewed scientific papers and approximately 20 international and national patents.
 His research activity has been centered on natural products extraction, purification, synthesis and chemical modification.
 These studies have paved the road to new synthetic procedures by means of non-conventional energy sources (microwaves, acoustic and hydrodynamic cavitation, mechanochemistry, flow chemistry etc.).
 These studies also prompted the development of innovative hybrid reactors and green protocols, and these techniques and equipment have been applied in organic synthesis, in plants extraction, in food processing, in the degradation of persistent organic pollutants, sample preparation and several applications of industrial interest.

-University of Turin, Italy
+Department of Drug Science and Technology, University of Turin, Italy

 José Manuel Lorenzo Rodríguez is head of research at the Meat Technology Centre of Galicia, Ourense, Spain.
 He received his B.S. and M.S. in Food Science and Technology at the University of Vigo and obtained his Ph.D. in Food Science and Technology from the University of Vigo.